Skip to content

 if (mail == NULL) return;

-// Connect to recipient's server
+// Connect to the recipient's MX server (port 25)

 if (!mail->connect(mail, "recipient@example.com")) {